 Section 172(1) Statement

-As a result of new statutory requirements, the Directors of the Company are required to give an annual statement on how they have discharged their duty under section 172 of the Companies Act 2006 to promote the success of the Company for the benefit of its members, as a whole, and with wider regard to all stakeholder interests.
+The directors of the company are required to give an annual statement on how they have discharged their duty under section 172 of the Companies Act 2006 to promote the success of the company for the benefit of its members, as a whole, and with wider regard to all stakeholder interests.

 Employees

-We employ over 450 people across a range of management, engineering and craft disciplines and our average staff retention rate is an impressive 17 years.
-One of our secrets is blending the knowledge and experience of our long serving members of staff with the enthusiasm for emerging technologies and ideas of the younger members of our team.
-We have an extensive training and development programme and are constantly looking at ways to promote and develop our teams.
-We engage with our staff through regular staff surveys, our company newsletter, Gratte Vine, and workshops on business related issues.
-We solicit contributions from staff through our Excellence@Gratte comment card scheme and invite comment and questions on our management data which is provided quarterly.
+Gratte Brothers employs over 450 people across a range of management, engineering and craft disciplines and its staff retention rate is an impressive 16 years.
+One of the company’s secrets is blending the knowledge and experience of long-serving members of staff with the enthusiasm for emerging technologies and ideas of the younger members of the team.
+An extensive training and development programme is also maintained, and always looking at ways to promote and develop its teams.

-Our customers come from a diverse range of sectors and they all demand quality and value from their service providers.
-We are proud to be rated by our clients as reliable, collaborative, fair and proactive.
-In the region of 70% of our turnover is from repeat business so we understand and appreciate the importance of constantly working with our clients to ensure effective responses to change in the dynamic markets in which we work.
-To ensure that we are constantly meeting our customers’ expectations Gratte Brothers operate a formal customer satisfaction survey programme.
-At the end of key projects clients are offered the opportunity to provide feedback in a structured interview with our Marketing Director.
-This feedback is shared with Board and Project Directors and informs our continuous improvement process.
-These Customer Satisfaction Surveys are in addition to the regular Business to Business meetings held between our directors and key clients.
+Gratte Brothers’ clients come from a diverse range of sectors and all demand both quality and value from their service providers.
+As a group, Gratte Brothers is proud to be rated by its clients as reliable, collaborative, fair and proactive.
+In the region of 70% of turnover is from repeat business so the importance of constantly working with clients to ensure effective responses to change in the dynamic markets in which we work is understood and appreciated.
+To ensure that the group is constantly meeting its customers’ expectations, Gratte Brothers operates a formal customer satisfaction survey programme.
+At the end of key projects, clients are offered the opportunity to provide feedback in a structured interview with the Group Marketing Manager.
+This feedback is shared with Board and Project directors and informs the group’s continuous improvement process.
+These Customer Satisfaction Surveys are in addition to the regular business to business meetings held between directors and key clients.

 Suppliers